Lorcana Ruby/Amethyst Bounce Control Deck List and Guide (Set Six)

 The Merlin/Madam Mim bounce package is one of the strongest combinations in the game – strong enough to be the backbone of not one but many top tier Lorcana decks.

 The bounce strategy – removing cards from play into your hand – adds a significant level of difficulty to the Ruby/Amethyst deck compared to what this deck looked like way back in The First Chapter format.
-While it was strong before in its more basic control form, the added bounce mechanics add a lot of possibilities to outflank your competition, and beat them flat out in the race to twenty lore.
+While it was strong then in its basic control form, the added bounce mechanics add a lot of possibilities to outflank your competition, and beat them flat out in the race to twenty lore.

 Additionally, this deck runs plenty of characters capable of dishing out damage via challenges, making it a worthy adversary in the early game while you build up to your stronger card removal characters and songs.